Twinn-github09/Kochi-hackathon/README.md

-# NutrinoRAG - advanced chatbot made as part of Value Health Hackathon 2024
+# NutrinoRAG - advanced chatbot made as part of Kochi Hackathon 2024